 The supply with water is in the right amount and at the best possible time for growth vines an important requirement and at the photosynthesis essential.
 This occurs naturally through the rainfall (Rain), the required amount is (depending on the climate ) usually between 500 and 750 millimeters per year.
 With ideal soil conditions, however, larger amounts of precipitation can be coped with.
 In the Portuguese area Vinho Verde for example, the amount of precipitation is 1,500 millimeters.
 In addition to the quantity, the time also plays out in the course of growth cycle an important role.

-Pictures: © Netzteam Meyer Zwimpfer AG
+Images: © Network team Meyer Zwimpfer AG

-All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+All tools, work and measures in the vineyard during the growth cycle can be found at Weingarten Care, Complete lists of the numerous cellar techniques, as well as a list of wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,